Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Degree-of-freedom effects

 \subsection{Tangent spaces on \texorpdfstring{$\mathcal{M}$ and $\mathcal{Y}$}{the inertial and shadow manifolds}}

-Even if $\Phi$ is an embedding, the stability of adjoint state estimation depends on two additional factors: (1)~the numerical conditioning of the measurement map when restricted to the IM and (2)~the extent to which gradients of the loss remain aligned with the manifold.
+Even if $\Phi$ is an embedding, the stability of variational state estimation depends on two additional factors: (1)~the numerical conditioning of the measurement map when restricted to the IM and (2)~the extent to which gradients of the loss remain aligned with the manifold.
 Because both the reference and observer trajectories lie on $\mathcal{M}$, these effects are governed by the local geometric structure of $\mathcal{M}$ and its image $\mathcal{Y}$.
 Up next, we empirically investigate the condition number of the Jacobian restricted to the tangent spaces of $\mathcal{M}$ and $\mathcal{Y}$.
-Since good conditioning alone does not prevent the optimizer from drifting off the manifold, we then quantify how often gradients possess nontrivial components in the normal directions.
+Since good conditioning alone does not prevent the optimizer from drifting off the manifold, we then quantify how often gradients possess non-trivial components in the normal directions.
+We note that these results are based on data from KS simulations and are therefore not general; however, we believe they provide useful insights and intuition.